MathiasDeHerdt/vRidance/README.md

 # ResearchProjectCode

 ## Information About our project
-We build a tool that let's users migrate there vSphere enviroment to one of 3 platforms: Proxmox, Azure Stack HCI and Citrix!
+We build a tool that let's users migrate their vSphere enviroment to one of 3 platforms: Proxmox, Azure Stack HCI and Citrix!

 Only supported on Windows.